MAP Test Math

 • RIT range: 176-188

-Kelly bought a lollipop that cost 53¢ and she paid with a 1-dollar bill.
+Kelly bought a lollipop that cost 53¢ and paid with a 1-dollar bill.

 Which picture shows the correct change that the cashier needs to give Kelly?